 Selwyn has a reputation for being a friendly place to work, and has a committed and friendly body of around 120 non-academic staff, including part-time and casual workers.
-A wide range of people from porters, gardeners, maintenance and administrative staff, to domestic and catering assistants, Senior College Officers, and Fellows, combine to provide a network of support services for its students, guests and visitors and alumni.
+A wide range of people from porters, gardeners, maintenance and administrative staff, to domestic and catering assistants, Senior College Officers, and Fellows, combine to provide a network of support services for our students, guests and visitors and alumni.

 Training and Development